Parkhouse, Glasgow G53: Location and history

 Parkhouse forms part of the edge of the Glasgow urban area, occupying an area of land to the south of Parkhouse Road (B773), a main route running east–west between southern Glasgow and the town of Barrhead in East Renfrewshire which lies about 1 mi to the west.
 Named after the long-established Parkhouse Farm, which still stands beside the western end of its Glasgow portion, the thoroughfare becomes Darnley Road once in East Renfrewshire.

-Parkhouse was extended in the 2010s to become a sizeable private housing development to the southwest of South Nitshill and 1¼ miles (2 km) east northeast of Barrhead.
-The street names are all prefixed with 'Park' - Parkdale, Parkholm, Parkmanor and Parkmeadow.

 During World War II, an Anti-aircraft battery was set up on open land which roughly corresponds to Langford Drive; no traces of this facility survive.

+On the northern side of Parkhouse Road is South Nitshill, a 1950s council housing scheme which was almost entirely redeveloped in the early 21st century, so that its new homes were constructed more recently than many of those in the more recently established Parkhouse; however in the 2010s Parkhouse was extended with a sizeable private housing development, street names of which are all prefixed with 'Park' - Parkdale, Parkholm, Parkmanor and Parkmeadow.
 At the eastern end of the main road (the junction with the major A726 Nitshill Road) is the historic 'category B' Listed Darnley Mill which has been converted into a restaurant.
 Beyond that lies the Darnley district, comprising a residential area with community facilities, a small park and an industrial estate.

 Parkhouse is bounded to its south and east by the Dams to Darnley Country Park, with several pedestrian access points to park footpaths within the neighbourhood streets.